Nanohenry10-9/gbpp/README.md

 ## Source code and building

-`gbpp.cpp` contains the main application logic and loop, `components/gbcpu.cpp` the CPU and timer emulation, `components/gbapu.cpp` the APU and sound emulation, `components/gbppu.cpp` the PPU emulation and `components\gbmem.cpp` the RAM, ROM and MBC1 emulation.
+`gbpp.cpp` contains the main application logic and loop, `components/gbcpu.cpp` the CPU and timer emulation, `components/gbapu.cpp` the APU and sound emulation, `components/gbppu.cpp` the PPU emulation and `components/gbmem.cpp` the RAM, ROM and MBC1 emulation.

 Requires `SDL2` to be installed and `SDL2.dll` to be in the same directory as `gbpp.cpp`.
 It can then be compiled for Windows using MinGW with
 ```